-The subgrade shall be scarified to a depth of 150 mm, unless otherwise specified.
+Unless otherwise specified, the subgrade shall be scarified to a depth of 150 mm.
 The loosened material shall be windrowed to the side, and the exposed surface shall be thoroughly compacted.
-The windrowed material shall then be uniformly mixed, shaped to conform to the dimensions, lines, grades and cross-section as established by the Consultant, and compacted to obtain an average of one hundred percent, and with no test results being less than ninety-seven percent of the maximum dry density at optimum moisture content established by the Moisture-Density Relation tests using Standard Compaction.
+The windrowed material shall then be uniformly mixed; shaped to conform to the dimensions, lines, grades and cross-section established by the Consultant; and compacted to obtain an average of 100%, and with no test results being less than 97%, of the maximum dry density at optimum moisture content established by the Moisture-Density Relation tests using Standard Compaction.
 Approved material shall be added or removed to restore true grade and cross-section as directed by the Consultant.

 When material varies from optimum moisture content, it shall be treated in the following manner.
 When a deficiency in moisture content exists, the material shall be watered and thoroughly mixed until optimum moisture content is attained.
 When an excess in moisture content exists, the material shall be worked and aerated until optimum moisture content is attained.
-The use of lime or any other material to assist in drying material shall be entirely at the Contractor's discretion.
+The use of lime or any other additive to assist in drying of material shall be at the Contractor's discretion.
+However, the maximum allowable percentage of lime or other additive per mass of dry soil shall be as shown in the Special Provisions or as determined by the Consultant.